Notions of Tensor Rank: Introduction

 While this definition does generalize matrix rank it turns out that there are also other, non-equivalent generalizations of matrix rank to arbitrary tensors that characterize the combinatorial, analytic, and geometric properties of tensors.
 Each of these notions is useful in its own way.
 Finding tight relationships between these notions remains an open research question.

 One disadvantage of the traditional notion of tensor rank is that it is prohibitively hard to compute in general.
 Since H{\aa}stad's work in 1989~\cite{has:tens-np} it has been known that computing traditional tensor rank over finite fields is NP-complete, and over $\mathbb Q$ is NP-hard.
-In 2013 , Hillar and Lim~\cite{hil-lim:most-tensor} showed that H{\aa}stad's proof could be modified to show that traditional rank is NP-hard over $\rnum$ and $\mathbb C$ as well.
+In 2013, Hillar and Lim~\cite{hil-lim:most-tensor} showed that H{\aa}stad's proof could be modified to show that traditional rank is NP-hard over $\rnum$ and $\mathbb C$ as well.
 Traditional rank also turns out to be NP-hard to approximate with arbitrarily small error bounds~\cite{swer:tens-hard}.
 The non-traditional notions we will discuss are less ``stringent'' than traditional rank, so it is possible that they are easier to compute.
 Showing (exact or approximate) hardness results for those notions, however, is still an open problem.

 In this paper we introduce the landscape of notions of tensor rank, motivating their existence (Section~\ref{sec:ages}).
 We then give examples of applications of these notions in computational complexity theory (Section~\ref{sec:apps}).
 In Section~\ref{sec:triv} we give a rundown of the trivial relationships between the notions that come from their definitions.
-We then give sketches of results by Lovett~\cite{lov:arank-applications} (Section~\ref{sec:lov}) and Cohen and Moshkovitz~\cite{coh-mos:struct-bilin} (Section~\ref{sec:mosh}) which, put together, prove asymptotic equivalence between three key notions of rank over finite fields with three or more elements.
+Sections~\ref{sec:lov} and \ref{sec:mosh} give proof sketches for results by Lovett~\cite{lov:arank-applications} and Cohen and Moshkovitz~\cite{coh-mos:struct-bilin} respectively which, put together, prove asymptotic equivalence between three key notions of rank over finite fields with three or more elements.